vampirepapi/Django-CRUD-App/README.md

-# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK
+# SIMPLE CRUD APP MADE WITH DJANGO FRAMEWORK
-[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.

 ## Requirements
 - Python 3.6
 - Django 3.1
-- Django REST Framework

 ## Installation
 After you cloned the repository, you want to create a virtual environment, so you have a clean python installation.